y-scope/clp-ffi-js/README.md

 ### Running specific linters
-The commands above run all linting checks, but for performance you may want to run a subset (e.g., if you only changed C+ files, you don't need to run the YAML linting checks) using one of the tasks in the table below.
+The commands above run all linting checks, but for performance you may want to run a subset (e.g., if you only changed C++ files, you don't need to run the YAML linting checks) using one of the tasks in the table below.

 | Task                    | Description                                              |